Learn whether mechanical breakdown insurance is right for you and compare leading providers.

 - Driving habits and routine vehicle maintenance

-Pros & Cons Of Mechanical Breakdown Insurance For Used Cars
+Pros And Cons Of Mechanical Breakdown Insurance

 - No down payment: Extended warranty companies sometimes require a sizable down payment and MBI policies do not usually require a down payment.
 However, our review team found that leading extended warranty providers such as CARCHEX may be willing to waive a down payment.

-- Regulated by government: Since MBI is sold as an insurance product, it is monitored and regulated by a used car owner’s state government.
+- Regulated by government: Since MBI is sold as an insurance product, it is monitored and regulated by a car owner’s state government.
 Therefore, the rates charged for these policies may be lower in some cases than the rates for an extended warranty.

 - Limited choice of provider: Since MBI policies are sold as optional add-ons to your auto insurance policy, you have to purchase them from the company that provides you with auto insurance.

 - Restrictions: As discussed earlier in this article, many MBI policies come with strict mileage restrictions and/or age restrictions for vehicles.
 Extended warranty companies typically offer plans that are more inclusive of older and higher mileage vehicles.